-The EU-ABC applauds that most ASEAN Member States have already ratified both the Revised Kyoto Convention (RKC) of the World Customs Organisation (WCO) as well as the Trade Facilitation Agreement of the World Trade Organisation (WTO).
+The EU-ABC applauds that most ASEAN Member States have already ratified both the Revised Kyoto Convention (RKC) of the World Customs Organisation (WCO) as well as all of them the Trade Facilitation Agreement (TFA) of the World Trade Organisation (WTO).
 These are important steps to align customs and border procedures with international standards, and to achieve the gains that trade facilitation brings.
 We believe that the adoption of the practices included in these agreements and international best practices lay the foundation for a modernised customs regime, which is better equipped to respond to the needs of today's trade, especially since ASEAN seeks to further integrate into global production networks and move up the value-added production chain.

 Trade facilitation is also a key feature of the AEC Blueprint 2025, which states that ASEAN should: "Streamline and simplify administrative regulatory regimes, documentary requirements, as well as import and export procedures, including customs procedures".
+It has been since been decided that ASEAN will seek to reduce trade transaction costs by 10% by 2020 and double intra-ASEAN trade by 2025.
 Our recommendations to ASEAN to achieve this include:

-- > Automate customs clearance procedures and the removal of duplicate paper procedures; - Simplify excessive controls at the border, and rely on risk profiling, intelligence assessment and post-clearance audits; - > Simplify data elements, paperwork requirements and abolish duplicative procedures; - > Reduce discretionary powers of frontline customs at international entry points; - > Allow for recourse by traders to challenge disputes with frontline customs; and, - > Implement the WCO Immediate Release Guidelines, the Revised Kyoto Convention and encourage ambitious implementation of the WTO Trade Facilitation Agreement.
+- Automate customs clearance procedures and the removal of duplicate paper procedures; - Simplify excessive controls at the border, and rely on risk profiling, intelligence assessment and post-clearance audits; - Simplify data elements, paperwork requirements and abolish duplicative procedures; - Reduce discretionary powers of frontline customs at international entry points; - > Allow for recourse by traders to challenge disputes with frontline customs; and, - Implement the WCO Immediate Release Guidelines, the Revised Kyoto Convention and encourage ambitious implementation of the WTO Trade Facilitation Agreement.